-Don’t get me wrong: This is no Dwight versus Jim, pancakes versus waffles or even Stanford versus Cal debate.
-(Well, the last one isn’t really a debate.)
-But it is pretty serious for a Jersey girl who has become a bit of a Benedict Arnold to her beloved coast.
+Don’t get me wrong: This is no Dwight versus Jim or pancakes versus waffles debate, but it is pretty serious for a Jersey girl who has become a bit of a Benedict Arnold to her beloved coast.

 Now let’s get down to the nitty-gritty.
 For my long-lost East Coasters who are now #thriving on Stanford’s quirky campus, here I lay out some of our (admittedly trivial) struggles:

 1. Stranger Danger